U.S. sets another daily record for coronavirus cases as some states struggle

-“It is community-spread everywhere,” said Jaline Gerardin, an epidemiologist at Northwestern University Feinberg School of Medicine in Chicago.
+“It is community spread everywhere,” said Jaline Gerardin, an epidemiologist at Northwestern University Feinberg School of Medicine in Chicago.
 In part, the greater numbers are the result of the increased availability of testing, she said.
 But the main problem was allowing the virus to simmer at fairly high levels throughout the summer, particularly among young people who congregated in bars and restaurants against expert advice.

 “I think it ended up busting out of their own age group,” she said.
-“It spread out from there, and what we’re seeing now is it’s in every age group . . .
+“It spread out from there, and what we’re seeing now is it’s in every age group. . . .
 It’s just everywhere.”

-The current case totals are an echo of late March, when according to epidemiologist Ali Mokdad, the first surge probably peaked at more than 283,000 cases per day.
+The current case totals are an echo of late March, when, according to epidemiologist Ali Mokdad, the first surge probably peaked at more than 283,000 cases per day.

 But there was no way to know at the time, because the U.S. testing regime was so inadequate, said Mokdad, chief strategy officer of population health for the Institute for Health Metrics and Evaluation at the University of Washington.

 With those limitations, the United States did not record its 120,000th infection overall until March 28, more than two months after the first case was identified in Snohomish County, Wash., records show.
 On Friday, the nation registered more cases than that in a single day.